CSCfi/csc-user-guide/docs/data/datasets/datamanagement.md

 Good research data management (RDM) is the basis of successful research.
 RDM is the managing and organisation of data during and after the active phase of a project.
 Good data management is crucial for facilitating data sharing and ensuring the sustainability and accessibility of data in the long-term and therefore their re-use for future science.

+!!! warning "FAIR principles"
+    According to the FAIR principles, the data should be:
+     - Findable
+     - Accessible
+     - Interoperable
+     - Re-usable

 <a name="header2"></a>

 ## Best practices